Scripted

 No, it does not.

 ▸ I have a show in development with a producer.
-Can I work on that during the program?
+Can I submit that as my application script?

 ▸ I know/have worked with the showrunner for this year’s program.
 Am I still eligible to apply?